What Is Home Schooling? | Online Learning | Oxford Home Schooling

 World Schooling

-More of an educational movement than a homeschooling style, there’s no set method of World Schooling, but it often involves travelling with your children, and encouraging them to interact in the world around them, and gain an insight into different cultures.
-This is a flexible choice, so you might have a loose curriculum, or enroll your children in schools wherever you’re travelling.
+More of an educational movement than a home schooling style, there’s no set method of World Schooling, but it often involves travelling with your children, and encouraging them to interact in the world around them, and gain an insight into different cultures.
+This is a flexible choice, so you might have a loose curriculum, study by distance learning or enrol your children in schools wherever you’re travelling.

 Homeschooling with Oxford Home Schooling